aragon/hack/docs/getting-started.md

 Make sure you have at least Node.js `v8.0.0`.

-To see what version of node you have installed, from the command line run:
+To see what version of Node you have installed, from the command line run:

 ```sh
 node -v